open-power/op-benchmark-recipes/standard-benchmarks/CPU/SPEC-cpu2017/readme.md

 >For more information please refer to: https://www.spec.org/cpu2017/Docs/install-guide-unix.html
 ### 5. Compile the SPEC CPU2017 binary for ppc64le
 Copy the provided config file to `/home/spec/cpu2017/config` and edit it so the paths are correct.
 >Provided config file assumes FDPR has been installed.
+See `step 3`.

 Calculate the number of _hugepages_ per the [hugetlbpage support page](https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt).
 Our guideline is 480-800 2MB (RPT) hugepages per copy.